 UofSC operates two medical school campuses (one each in Columbia and Greenville) and is home to the state’s only public law school.
 Nationally ranked in 60+ academic programs—more than any other institution in the state—UofSC was ranked in the top 3% in the nation for the number of African American graduates by Diverse Issues in Higher Education in 2014.

 The Executive Director serves as the face of OIRAA, leading and supporting a staff that oversees institutional research, assessment, analytics, data integration, compliance reporting, and accreditation efforts.
 As such, the Executive Director must collaborate across the University and the System.
 The next Executive Director needs to have strong data management and communication skills to consolidate and centralize and advance data collection, dissemination, and use.
 The successful candidate for this position will have a strong understanding of data management in higher education and experience in positions of progressively complex responsibility as related to institutional research, assessment, and analytics.

-For more information about the College, the position, and the application procedures, please visit OIRAA search prospectus.
+For more information about the College, the position, and the application procedures, is available at the link above.

 Nominations and applications should be sent to SCOIRAA@academicsearch.org.
-The position is open until filled.
+Only applications received by October 24, 2022 can be assured full consideration.
 Assisting UofSC with this search is Mahauganee Shaw (firstname.lastname@example.org).
 Nominators and prospective applicants may reach out directly to arrange a confidential discussion about this opportunity.

 The University of South Carolina does not discriminate in educational or employment opportunities on the basis of race, sex, gender, gender identity, transgender status, age, color, religion, national origin, disability, sexual orientation, genetics, protected veteran status, pregnancy, childbirth or related medical conditions.